cisagov/ScubaGear/baselines/defender.md

 All users SHALL be added to Exchange Online Protection in either the standard or strict preset security policy.

 <!--Policy: MS.DEFENDER.1.2v1; Criticality: SHALL -->
-- _Rationale:_ Important user protections are provided by Exchange Online Protection, including anti-spam, anti-malware, and anti-phishing protections.
-By using the preset policies, administrators can easily ensure all new and existing users automatically have secure defaults applied.
+- _Rationale:_ Important user protections are provided by EOP, including anti-spam, anti-malware, and anti-phishing protections.
+By using the preset policies, administrators can easily ensure all new and existing users have secure defaults applied automatically.
 - _Last modified:_ June 2023
 - _Note:_
   - Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided they are added to one or more custom policies offering comparable protection.
-These specific users might need flexibility not offered by the preset policies.
-Those users' accounts should be added to a custom policy conforming as closely as possible to the settings used by the preset policies.
+These users might need flexibility not offered by the preset policies.
+Their accounts should be added to a custom policy conforming as closely as possible to the settings used by the preset policies.
 See the **Resources** section for more details on configuring policies.
   - The standard and strict preset security policies must be enabled to protect users.

 #### MS.DEFENDER.1.3v1
-All users SHALL be added to Defender for Office 365 Protection in either the standard or strict preset security policy.
+All users SHALL be added to Defender for Office 365 protection in either the standard or strict preset security policy.

 <!--Policy: MS.DEFENDER.1.3v1; Criticality: SHALL -->
-- _Rationale:_ Important user protections are provided by Defender for Office 365 Protection, including safe attachments and safe links.
-By using the preset policies, administrators can easily ensure all new and existing users automatically have secure defaults applied.
+- _Rationale:_ Important user protections are provided by Defender for Office 365 protection, including safe attachments and safe links.
+By using the preset policies, administrators can easily ensure all new and existing users have secure defaults applied automatically.
 - _Last modified:_ June 2023
 - _Note:_
   - Specific user accounts, except for sensitive accounts, MAY be exempt from the preset policies, provided they are added to one or more custom policies offering comparable protection.
-These specific users might need flexibility not offered by the preset policies.
-Those users' accounts should be added to a custom policy conforming as closely as possible to the settings used by the preset policies.
+These users might need flexibility not offered by the preset policies.
+Their accounts should be added to a custom policy conforming as closely as possible to the settings used by the preset policies.
 See the **Resources** section for more details on configuring policies.
   - The standard and strict preset security policies must be enabled to protect users.

 #### MS.DEFENDER.1.4v1
-Sensitive accounts SHALL be added to Exchange Online Protection in the strict preset security policy.
+Sensitive accounts SHALL be added to EOP in the strict preset security policy.

 <!--Policy: MS.DEFENDER.1.4v1; Criticality: SHALL -->
 - _Rationale:_ Unauthorized access to a sensitive account may result in greater harm than a standard user account.
-Adding sensitive accounts to the strict preset security policy, with its increased protections, better mitigates their increased risk to email threats.
+Adding sensitive accounts to the strict preset security policy, with its increased protections, better mitigates their elevated risk to email threats.
 - _Last modified:_ June 2023
 - _Note:_ The strict preset security policy must be enabled to protect accounts.

 #### MS.DEFENDER.1.5v1
-Sensitive accounts SHALL be added to Defender for Office 365 Protection in the strict preset security policy.
+Sensitive accounts SHALL be added to Defender for Office 365 protection in the strict preset security policy.

 <!--Policy: MS.DEFENDER.1.5v1; Criticality: SHALL -->
-- _Rationale:_ Unauthorized access to a sensitive account may result in greater harm than a standard user account.
-Adding sensitive accounts to the strict preset security policy, with its increased protections, better mitigates their increased risk.
+- _Rationale:_ Unauthorized access to a sensitive account may result in greater harm than to a standard user account.
+Adding sensitive accounts to the strict preset security policy, with its increased protections, better mitigates their elevated risk.
 - _Last modified:_ June 2023
 - _Note:_ The strict preset security policy must be enabled to protect accounts.